 Vera Wang was a competitive figure skater, a journalist and a fashion editor in her early career, but it wasn't until she was 40 years old that she flirted with the idea of becoming a fashion designer.
 At 40, she started fresh and launched her now iconic bridal line and has never looked back.
 This goes to show that the career path you choose in your 20's isn't always the one that will garner success and fulfillment later on in life.

 Did you know Julia Child didn't learn to cook until she was 40?
 When she was anticipating her 50th birthday, she collaborated on her first French cooking book titled Mastering the Art of French Cooking.
 Soon after, she promoted her book on television and that propelled her into an overnight sensation in the culinary world.
-Besides Martha Stewart, who in her own right became more successful after the age of 50, (New York Magazine declared her as “the definitive American woman of our time” on the cover of their 1995 issue when she was 54) Julia Child is the go-to woman when it comes to culinary undertakings.
+Besides Martha Stewart, who in her own right became more successful after the age of 50, Julia Child became the go-to woman when it comes to culinary undertakings.

 Nancy Pelosi, former Speaker of the United States House of Representatives, was elected into Congress when she was 47 years old, and she was 67 years old when elected Speaker of the House.
 Pelosi has five children and was a stay at home mother for many years.
 She waited until her children were grown before she delved fully and wholeheartedly into politics.
 Her patience and perseverance paid off in a big way.
 She is the first woman ever to lead a political party in Congress.